finnfassnacht/blog/README.md

 If your

 ## Update an Application
 Let's briefly discuss how to update your application.
-For instance, you might want to add a new POST route to your Node.js script that returns data sent to the server.
+For instance, you might want to add a new POST route to your Node.js code that returns data sent to the server.
 ```js
 router.post("/return", (req,res) => {
 	let D = (req.body)